fniessink/next-action/README.md

 When you've decided on a style you prefer, it makes sense to configure the style in the configuration file.
 See the section below on how to configure *Next-action*.

+Not passing an argument to `--style` cancels the style that is configured in the configuration file, if any.

 ### Configuring *Next-action*

 In addition to specifying options on the command-line, you can also configure options in a configuration file.
 By default, *Next-action* tries to read a file called [.next-action.cfg](https://raw.githubusercontent.com/fniessink/next-action/master/docs/.next-action.cfg) in your home folder.